yuewuo/RetroTurboAE/README.md

 ## Environment Setup

-Although the virtual machine has everything setup, you might be interested in deploy them elsewhere.
+Although the virtual machine has everything setup, you might be interested in deploying them elsewhere.
 In this section we will introduce how to install it on Windows or Linux.

-You need to install `libmosquitto` (must with websockets enabled, you need to enable it in `config.mk` before compile it in source code) and `libmongoc` (together with `libbson`).
+You need to install `libmosquitto` (with websockets enabled, you need to enable it in `config.mk` before compile it in source code) and `libmongoc` (together with `libbson`).
 The frontend use `mosquitto` to communicate with backend in real time.
 Also, you need common build tools like `cmake`, `g++`, etc. You would also need to install `nginx` to use the GUI testing framework.

 To build the project, move to the root of this repo then run